 Today, I am slow cooking split lentils and peas with carrots, garlic and shallots in chicken broth with one of my favorite spice blends, Garam marsala.
 It’s a blend of coriander, black pepper, cumin, cardamom and cinnamon.

-Toss all ingredients into a slow cooker and allow to cook on low for 4 hours.
+- Toss all ingredients into a slow cooker on LOW setting for 4 hours.

-Once cooked, if you want a smooth, creamy texture, blend the soup in the slow cooker with a hand-held, immersion blender for a few minutes.
-The longer you blend, the smoother it will be – and vice versa, less blending will leave the soup more chunky.
-Serve with a whole grain crusty bread.
+- Once cooked, if you want a smooth, creamy texture, blend with a hand-held, immersion blender for a few minutes.
+The longer you blend, the smoother it will be or blend it less for a chunkier texture.
+Serve immediately with whole grain crusty bread.

 Optional toppings: plain Greek-style yogurt, Sriracha and/or hemp seeds.